weiran/weiran.co/src/pages/blog/2012/7/how-not-to-tweet-about-your-websites-security/index.md

 ---
-title: How not to tweet about your website's security
+title: "How not to tweet about your website's security"
 date: "2012-07-30T09:02:32.000Z"
 passthroughUrl: http://www.troyhunt.com/2012/07/lessons-in-website-security-anti.html
 ---